jainil15/GitObsidian/Linux/Assignment1/TASK 6.md

+<center><h1>TASK 6</h1></center>

+**Task**: Develop a practical guide detailing the use of the "du -h" command to check disk space utilization.
+Provide examples for various directories and files, and explain the significance of the command's options and output.

 **`du -h`** command is used to estimate the space used by a directory or file. `-h` means human readable.

 ![[Pasted image 20240105165340.png]]